mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### How many rack units?

 Racks have capacity measured in rack units (RUs).
-A rack unit is XX ".
+A rack unit is 1.75".

+TODO: Photo of 1U

 Most network switches are 1U, battery backups are usually 2U, servers are typically 2U.

 You don't want to buy too short a rack and run out of room for your components, but you also don't want a rack that's too tall and takes up a lot of space for no reason.